Sochi: Circassian genocide

-Soviet time
+Soviet era

 During the Russian Civil War, the littoral area saw sporadic armed clashes involving the Red Army, White movement forces, and the Democratic Republic of Georgia.
 As a result of the war Sochi has become Russian territory.
 In 1923, Sochi acquired one of its most distinctive features, a railway which runs from Tuapse to Georgia within a kilometer or two of the coastline.
 Although this branch of the Northern Caucasus Railway may appear somewhat incongruous in the setting of beaches and sanatoriums, it is still operational and vital to the region's transportation infrastructure.

 Sochi was established as a fashionable resort area under Joseph Stalin, who had his favorite dacha built in the city.
 Stalin's study, complete with a wax statue of the leader, is now open to the public.
 During Stalin's reign the coast became dotted with imposing Neoclassical buildings, exemplified by the opulent Rodina and Ordzhonikidze sanatoriums.
 The centerpiece of this early period is Shchusev's Constructivist Institute of Rheumatology (1927–1931).
 The area was continuously developed until the demise of the Soviet Union.